 Allegedly to increase the chance of selling your house you should bake bread and roast some coffee to create a nice homely aroma before the prospective buyers come around to view.
 And there’s the urban myth that Queen Elizabeth II thinks that every factory and office in the Commonwealth smells of new paint!

 Our Gospel reading tells us about Mary, washing the feet of Jesus with a pint of pure nard – or spikenard in some translations.
 I’ll use the word spikenard otherwise I know I’ll end up saying ‘lard’ instead of ‘nard’.
 A pint of lard on Jesus brings an entirely different picture – and smell – to mind…

 I’ve got some spikenard here.
 It’s only a tiny bottle.
-I put the very smallest drop on the cotton that you passed around and smelt earlier.
-You were 50/50 on whether you liked it or not.
-Imagine if I poured a pint of it on you!
-The next story in John is Jesus entering Jerusalem.
+I put the very smallest drop on the scrap of cotton that you passed around and smelt earlier.
+You were 50/50 on whether you liked it or not with most of the men not in favour!
+Imagine if I poured a pint of it on you… The next story in John is Jesus entering Jerusalem.
 Perhaps the crowd were waving those palm leaves and saying: “What’s that funny smell?”
 And Jesus is saying “Er, yep, that’s me.
-Sorry about that”!
+Sorry about that!”